michernan/pdsnd_github/ReadME.md

 What are the counts of gender?
 What are the earliest, most recent, and most popular birth years?

+## Proceeds to Run the Program
+Download the project locally on your computer.
+Extract the project and navigate to the project directory.
+Place the datasets in this directory

+Open either the terminal in Linux or command prompt in Windows in this location and type the following command.

+python bikeshare.py
+The program will execute

 ### Credits
 Don't have any but need to add so that it is clear what sources I used for creating this project.